Thistle TV: Financial problems

 Less than a year after launch, it was reported in March 2000 that the station was nearing closure because of financial problems.
 The failure to pay any of its 32 staff since Christmas Eve 1999, prompted Shereen Tulloch, the breakfast show anchor, to leave suddenly.
 Her colleagues said she left "to become a weather girl in London" but, whatever the reason, it spelt the end of Good Morning Lanarkshire.
 Since the beginning of March 2000, LTV broadcasts began at 4pm.
 At the same time, it moved from Hartwood to a building at Newhouse Industrial Estate, close to the premises of the newly-founded CLAN FM.
 Its relocation didn't help recovering its fortunes and its signal.

 Despite heavy criticism from newspapers, the ITC heaped praise on the station.
 Speaking to the Independent newspaper, one ITC staff member commented:

 "The problem is that the management was overambitious at the beginning, trying to broadcast from 8am till midnight, with 90 per cent of the output home produced.
 But there is still a lot of commitment to make this work."

 By December 2001, the company shut down.

 Thistle TV

-Thistle TV replaced Lanarkshire TV in 2003, beginning its test transmissions in October, this time on channel 48.
+Thistle TV replaced Lanarkshire TV in 2003, beginning its test transmissions on 12 October, this time on channel 48.
+The station covered 650,000 potential viewers.
 It launched on 7 November with programming from 12pm to midnight.
 Programming was mainly local, but also had the possibility of exchanging with other local television stations.
 The new service was broadcast to a wider catchment area, extending southwards from Airdrie to include much of East Kilbride, Hamilton, Motherwell, Wishaw, Larkhall, Strathaven and rural areas of South Lanarkshire, and interspersed its local material with simulcasts of Sky News and the QVC shopping channel.
 However, it failed to attract enough investors or advertisers and stopped broadcasting in May 2005, under the grounds that its signal was too weak to justify its operations.